rigljs/rigl/README.md

 <br>

 There are two types of components in Rigl: built-in and external.
-To create a component embedded in an HTML page, you must use the *template* tag with the *title* attribute, which specifies the name of the component:
+To create a component embedded in an HTML page, you must use the *TEMPLATE* tag with the ***title*** attribute, which specifies the name of the component:

 ```html
 <template title="r-header">